ubuntu-bartenders/ubuntu-old-fashioned/scripts/ubuntu-bartender/README.md

 Know that setting `--aws-ami-name-filter` and `--aws-instance-type` **and** `--aws-arm-build` will result in the `--aws-arm-build` defaults being used, **not** your passed in values.
 If you want to set specifics, please use `--aws-ami-name-filter` and `--aws-instance-type` directly.

+You can also build ARM with the QEMU provider (see above).

 ## More questions?